demi345/demi345/README.md

 ### 📈 What I Do
 - Build predictive models and analytical solutions
 - Create dashboards to visualize business trends
-- Translate raw data into strategic insights
+- Translate raw data into insights

 ---

 ### 🌱 Learning & Interests
-- Advanced analytics, data engineering best practices
+- Advanced analytics
 - Open-source collaboration in data and BI

 <!-- Add your links below -->